 2.2 The Executive Committee of the Centre will consider and, as appropriate, approve applications or nominations for membership of the Centre in accordance with 2.1 above.

 3.1 The Centre will have a Director and a Deputy Director(s).

 3.2 The Director and Deputy Director(s) will each hold office for three years, and be eligible for immediate re-appointment.
-They will be appointed by the Council after nominations by the Executive Committee following consultation with the members of the Centre (see below).
+The Director will be appointed by interview following advertisement to Centre Members.

-3.3 There shall be an Executive Committee comprising the Director, Deputy Director(s), and at least four other members appointed by the Director following nominations from the membership.
+3.3 There shall be an Executive Committee comprising the Director, Deputy Director(s), and at least four other members.
+These will be appointed by the Director following nominations from the membership.
 Members will hold office for a period of three years, thereafter being eligible for re-election.

 3.5 The Director or his/her representative will represent the Centre on the Research Committee of the major stakeholder Faculties involved and on any other committee of the University as is appropriate.

-3.6 The Director and Deputy Director(s) will meet with a Steering Group comprising of the Deans of major stake share Faculties, Pro-Deans for Research and Innovation and Heads of School at least twice per annum.
-The PVC for research will attend at least once per annum.
+3.6 The Director and Deputy Director(s) will meet with a Steering Group at least twice yearly, chaired by the DVC-Research and Innovation and including the Executive Deans of major stake holder Faculties.
+Pro-Deans for Research and Innovation and Heads of School of major stake holder Faculties will be invited to this meeting once per annum.